 Standard ocean atlases don't even include temperature measurements below 5500 meters.
 In fact it becomes difficult to lower an instrument down that far on a steel wire.
 Japanese scientists recently had a custom-made titanium wire made to lower a thermometer to make measurements (Kaira et al, 2005, Journal of Oceanography).
 Water in the trench has a similar temperature to that in the rest of the deep ocean.

 Deep sea trenches tend to be long and narrow and occur near island chains or continents.
-The figure below/left shows a map of the Marianas Trench (blue) next to the shallow ridge that holds the Marianas Islands (red).
-A cross-section from south to north (black dots at bottom of map) reveals the V-shape of the trench (below/right).
+The left panel of Figure 3 shows a map of the Marianas Trench (blue) next to the shallow ridge that holds the Marianas Islands (red).
+A cross-section from south to north (black dots at bottom of map) reveals the V-shape of the trench (Figure 3 right panel).

 Temperature data is from World Ocean Atlas 2001.
 Sea floor data is from ETOPO5 -- not for navigational purposes, for any of you with your own sub!